Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 - Categroies: `AMS`, `SURVIVAL`, `COMMAND`

-## tripwireHookDupeReintroduced
+## stringDupeReintroduced

-Reintroduced the tripwire hook dupe feature.
+Reintroduced the string dupe feature, you can use this rule to continue using the string farm.

 < Available for Minecraft >= 1.21.2 >